nebulaeonline/Isaac64cs/README.md

 ISAAC64 Implementation in C#

----
-###NOTE: I intend to remove the use of spans & unsafe very soon.
-I know some don't want
-###to build with unsafe code.
-I had intended spans to provide a more granular approach
-###when dealing with different data sizes, and some easier-to-follow code when
-###banking data types < 64-bit.
-It's not ugly, but it just doesn't justify the
-###use of unsafe.
----

 I am a big fan of using Isaac64 here and there in my projects.

 This one is made to be super simple: